jamesETsmith/hci_nuc_gradients/README.md

 # Gradients and Geometry Optimization with HCISCF Wave Functions

-This repository contain all files required to reproduce the data reported in the paper title "TITLE".
+This repository contain all files required to reproduce the data reported in the paper "Nuclear Gradients of Near-Exact Complete Active Space Self-Consistent Field Wave Functions".
 [ADD CITATION]

 If this work helped your own research efforts, please cite our work using: